jebamania/ai-case-study/README.md

 * How is your company performing relative to competitors in the same field?
 The competitive landscape in the robot vacuum cleaner market is dynamic, with companies vying for market share through innovation, product differentiation, and strategic positioning.
 While Narwal may not be consuming a large percentage of the market compared to industry giants like iRobot, its presence and growth demonstrate its ability to compete and offer unique solutions in the smart cleaning robot sector.

+New Startups in the Field:
+Dreametech: Dreametech, a new startup in the cleaning robot market, has been vocal about technological advancements and criticized Narwal Robotics for using outdated technology.
+This critique suggests that Dreametech is striving to position itself as a technologically advanced competitor in the industry.
+Long-standing Companies in the Field:
+Ecovacs Robotics Co., Ltd: Ecovacs, a well-established player in the cleaning robot market, has maintained a dominant position with a significant market share.
+Despite facing competition from Narwal Robotics, Ecovacs continues to lead in both online and offline sales, showcasing its strong presence and market influence. iRobot Corporation: iRobot, another long-standing company in the field, is known for its advanced cleaning solutions like the Roomba vacuum cleaner and Braava mopping robot.
+While Narwal Robotics competes with iRobot, the latter's established reputation and innovative products have solidified its position as a key player in the industry.
+Roborock Technology Co., Ltd: Roborock, a key competitor of Narwal Robotics, offers advanced cleaning solutions like the Roborock S1 robot vacuum cleaner.
+The company competes with industry leaders and contributes to the innovation and competitiveness in the market.
+In comparison to Narwal Robotics, Ecovacs maintains a strong market presence with significant shares in both online and offline sales, indicating its continued dominance in the industry. iRobot's established reputation and innovative products also position it as a formidable competitor alongside Narwal Robotics.
+Dreametech's focus on technological advancements showcases its ambition to challenge established players like Narwal Robotics in the evolving home floor cleaning robotics market.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)